What You Did

-You are not misunderstood.
+They are not misunderstood.

-You are not confused.
+They are not confused.

-You are not “less bad.”
+They are not “less bad.”

-You are not anything
+They are not anything

-but exactly what you did.
+but exactly what they did.

-You hit.
+They hit.

-You screamed.
+They screamed.

-You punished with fists
+They punished with fists

 and called it love.

-You stripped innocence
+They stripped innocence

 from children

-like it was yours to take.
+like it was theirs to take.

-And then you had the audacity
+And then they had the audacity

-to play the bystander—
+to play the bystander,

 to shrug,